Explore additional at-home resources from our community partners.

 Who’s the ‘fairest of them all?’
 Find out this season in a regional premiere of our Family Series: Snow White.
 It’s the treasured fairy tale of a jealous Queen, her beautiful stepdaughter, and a kiss from a handsome Prince.
-Snow White is an hour-long, narrated, fun, fully-staged ballet, featuring Cincinnati Ballet Second Company (CB2) dancers.
+Snow White is just over an hour long, narrated, fun, fully-staged ballet, featuring Cincinnati Ballet Second Company – CB2 dancers.
 It’s the perfect introduction to dance, even for the youngest members of your family.

 This year, the Nutcracker is planning to set a trap for the Mouse King and his minions.
 He and BFF Fiona recently took a trip to the new downtown Cincinnati Kroger to scoop up some mousetraps and cheese!
 What a clever couple.
 Fiona did get a little distracted in the produce section…hippos love that lettuce. […]